surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 When it comes to talk about inheritance, well, the process is barely the same as interface implementation, thus it is even more complicated because it involves more stuff.
 What is interesting to note however, is that the binding is done at compile time if PHP already knows about the class, and in runtime for the opposite case

->> The inheritance binding is done at compile time if PHP already knows about the class, and in runtime for the opposite case
+>> The inheritance binding is done at compile time if PHP already knows the parent class, and in runtime for the opposite case.

 So you'd better declare things like this :